4km3/docker-alpine-openssh/README.md

 # ssh-jumper
-Run an OpenSSH service to be used as a Jump Host
+Run an OpenSSH service to be used as a jump host

 Add some actual pub keys to $PWD/authorized_keys, and then run the container like this: